Skip to content

 In the years following, the size and scope of Maternal Health Awareness Day has continued to grow, adding in the support of the American College of Obstetrics and Gynecology (ACOG), the National Institute for Children’s Health Quality, as well as other organizations.

-How to Observe Maternal Health Awareness Day
+How to Celebrate Maternal Health Awareness Day

 Far too many women’s lives are lost each year – hundreds of thousands – due to preventable causes related to pregnancy and childbirth.
 Consider some of these ways to get involved with Maternal Health Awareness Day: